 It’s not enough to have a lot of data.
 You need critical thinking skills to process information, analyze disparate data, and find the relevant bits to help you solve problems your prospects or team is experiencing.

 7) Familiarity with Technology

 To be successful in the future, sales professionals will need to have a high comfort level with digital devices.
 This is because they can use these devices as tools for adapting and learning about emerging technologies that will change how organizations run their businesses and engage their audiences.

 As a salesperson, you need to learn how to work with others for your team’s goals and objectives to be met.
 If not, there will be no success or achievement of the intended outcomes.

 9) Product Knowledge

 A lack of product knowledge is unacceptable in the world of sales.
-Any professional who goes to work without knowing their products intimately will have a hard time creating effective pitches and connecting customer needs with solutions that are available at hand.
-Having deep, extensive knowledge about your field creates trust among customers.
+Any professional who goes to work without knowing their products intimately will have difficulty creating effective pitches, and connecting customer need with available solutions.
+Having deep, extensive knowledge about your field builds trust among customers.

-10) Possess a thorough understanding of common business software and sales enablement solutions.
+10) Possess a thorough understanding of standard business software and sales enablement solutions.

-In order to sell more, sales professionals should learn how to use the software and platforms that their organizations offer.
-These tools can make selling easier and more profitable.
+To sell more, sales professionals should learn how to use their organizations’ software and platforms.
+These tools can make selling more accessible and more profitable.

 11) Business Communication